 - IMPORTANT – Be aware that some bread machine manufacturers even label the rapid/express sandwich bread setting as “Quick Bread”.
 This can cause a lot of confusion!! because they use the “quick bread” name in order to describe a setting that makes a rapid sandwich-type bread with yeast.
 This setting is not used to make a sweet quick bread recipe (such as pound cake or banana bread) that uses baking powder/soda.
 In general, a setting used for yeast breads can’t be used to make cake and quick bread recipes (such as banana bread) due to different rising & baking lengths.

 - Moreover, in many bread machines, the “sweet bread” setting is used for sweet breads that use YEAST (not cakes & banana breads that use baking soda/powder).
-“Sweet bread” recipes are different from sweet “quick bread” recipes (i.e. pound cake & banana bread) and utilize different rising & baking times.
+“Sweet bread” recipes are different from sweet “quick bread” recipes (e.g. pound cake & banana bread) and utilize different rising & baking times.
 Therefore, a bread machine cake recipe is unlikely to work on the “sweet bread” setting.

 - If you have lost your bread machine manual, you can usually find it by searching online.
 For example, I can find my manual by typing “Sunbeam bread machine manual” into Google.